YH-Shen/pomodoro_clock/README.md

 # Pomodoro Time Management Website

 This Website has two pages: Pomodoro Timer, and Todo List.
+I used redux and react routers.
+And my webpack works!
+Yeeeeeeees!
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts